Jaime Chapman

-Jaime Chapman (born 17 March 2002) is an Australian rugby league footballer who plays as a er for the Brisbane Broncos in the NRL Women's Premiership and the Tweed Heads Seagulls in the QRL Women's Premiership.
+Jaime Chapman (born 17 March 2002) is an Australian rugby league footballer who plays as a centre for the Gold Coast Titans Women in the NRL Women's Premiership and the Tweed Heads Seagulls in the QRL Women's Premiership.

 Background

 Born in Sutherland, New South Wales, Chapman played her junior rugby league for the Kurnell Stingrays.
-She is of Indigenous Australian descent.
+She is of Indigenous Australian descent (Kamilaroi) through her grandmother.